12 Tips to Improve Leg Circulation While Sleeping

 Elevate your legs at least three times per day in 20-minute intervals by putting a pillow or footstool under your feet, keeping your feet raised at least 6 inches above your heart.
 You can also try laying on your back and resting your legs straight up against the wall.

-In addition to regularly elevating your legs throughout the day, you should also consider using a pillow to raise them while you sleep.
+In addition to regularly elevating your legs throughout the day, you should also consider using a wedge pillow or adjustable base to elevate them while you sleep.

 10. Stay Hydrated